What Is This All About???

 section about crime but here is what I believe should be law - if you use (or

-have in your posession) a gun, even a toy one, in the comission of ANY crime,
+have in your posession) a gun, even a toy one, in the commission of ANY crime,

 your sentence should be a mandatory 5 years in prison without parole, added to